DALBrian/HAMR_Manipulation/README.md

 ### Prerequest
 1. All hardware work normal (power, signal and wire connection).
+2. Step 1 actually took me 3 months!
-2. Use CAD file to determine the TF broadcaster value to get the coordinate trnasformation in ROS.
+3. Use CAD file to determine the TF broadcaster value to get the coordinate trnasformation in ROS.

 ![tf_broadcaster](image/vehicle_tf_small.png)